directlinegroup/directlinegroup/readme.markdown

 Assumptions
 -----------
-1) The input arguments for the API should be in a JSON format {key/value} therefore I suggest using parameter `n` as the key value:
+1) The input arguments for the API comming from the backend should be in a JSON format {key/value} therefore I suggest using parameter `n` as the key value:
 ```python
 {n:[1,2,3]}
 ```
 2) The amount of the input data should be limited to 100Mb.
-Anything more than that would throw an exception
+I suggest throwing an exception in case if the backend submit larger data

 Installation